Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

-The main outstanding case we need to deal with is that of a PF action (recall Definition~\ref{def:psl}), where $A$ is contained in a copy of $\GaL_1(q^2) \le \GaL_2(q)$, which will be dealt with in the next proposition.
+The main outstanding case we need to deal with is that of a QP action (recall Definition~\ref{def:psl}), where $A$ is contained in a copy of $\GaL_1(q^2) \le \GaL_2(q)$.
+As we saw in Example~\ref{ex:qepp}, there is indeed a $2$-by-block-transitive action of $\PGaL_3(q)$ on a set $\Omega$ with point stabilizer $\AGaL_1(q^2)$, where $\Omega$ takes the form of the set of $\mathrm{Gal}(q^2/q)$-orbits on the quadratic-extended projective plane.
+In the next proposition we will learn that all QP actions are minor variations on this theme.

 First consider $L$ as a subgroup of $\ol{G}(\alpha_0)$.
 Up to conjugation, $L$ will be contained in a group of the form